cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-a-nft-sbt-platform/authentication.md

 ---
 id: authentication
 title: Authentication
-slug: /how-to/build-a-nft-sbt-platform/authentication
+slug: /how-to/build-nft-sbt-platform/authentication
 sidebar_label: Authentication
 sidebar_position: 2
-description: How to Build an SBT app - Authentication
+description: How to Build NFT/SBT platform - Authentication
 ---

 For authentication, you will actually be implementing the [User Login](/guides/authentication/user-login) flow to receive the `accessToken` that will be used later on in this guide to create an essence NFT.